thefrogsociety/sql-8week-analytics/Case Study #3 - Foodie-Fi/README.md

 5. How satisfied were you with the overall experience?
 6. What improvements would make you consider returning?

----

 #### 5. What business levers could reduce churn and how would you validate them?

 Possible levers:

-- **Improve onboarding experience**
-  Help trial users quickly understand the product value.
+- Improve onboarding experience to help trial users quickly understand the product value.

-- **Targeted retention offers**
-  Discounts or incentives for customers likely to churn.
+- Targeted retention offers for customers likely to churn.

-- **Feature improvements based on user behavior**
-  Prioritize features used by high-retention customers.
+- Prioritize features used by high-retention customers.

-- **Flexible pricing options**
-  Offer alternative plans or bundled pricing.
+- Offer alternative plans or bundled pricing.

-- **Personalized recommendations or engagement content**
+- Personalized recommendations or engagement content

 Validation methods: